landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 This is a very, very simplified drawing of what you'd find on Microsoft's [Hyper-V Architecture page](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-architecture).
 The main thing I'm trying to highlight here is that there are 3 VMs with 3 different purposes:

-1. HostOS, which acts very similar to your standard Hyper-V host
+1. HostOS, which acts very similar to your standard Hyper-V host.
-2. ERA OS (aka GameOS) which is where games run
+2. ERA OS (aka GameOS) which is where games run.
 3. SystemOS which is where applications run.
+Here you'll find the system shell and UWP applications from the Windows Store.

-All of the operating systems for each VM are a very slimmed down version of Windows based on Windows Core OS (WCOS) and the Hyper-V architecture is mostly what you'd encounter on a normal PC but with some additional Xbox-specific VSPs/functionality.
+Each VM is running a very slimmed down version of Windows based on Windows Core OS (WCOS).
+The Hyper-V architecture is mostly what you'd encounter on a normal PC but with some additional Xbox-specific VSPs/functionality.

 Missing from the above diagram is the _security processor_ (SP).
 The Xbox One's security processor should be the only thing on the Xbox which can reveal a title's plaintext on Xbox One. (*Random fact: Microsoft's [Pluton Processor](https://learn.microsoft.com/en-us/windows/security/hardware-security/pluton/microsoft-pluton-security-processor) is based on learnings from the Xbox One's security processor*)